BalzNash/ADM-HW03/README.md

-# Homework 3 - Which book would you recomend?
+# Homework 3 - Which book would you recommend?

 _Authors:_
 * _Manuel Balzan_